 Are you looking for a DataDog alternative?
 Then you have come to the right place.
-In this article, we will go through top 5 DataDog alternatives.
+In this article, we will go through top 9 DataDog alternatives.
 One of the biggest challenge users face with DataDog is its pricing policies.
+Its complex SKU-based pricing policy leads to unpredicatble bills.

 One of the real challenges of using open source tools to set up an observability stack is to stitch together multiple tools like Jaeger for tracing and Prometheus for metrics.
 SigNoz is an open source APM that provides a SaaS-like experience.